 The Statement of Accounts contains estimated figures that are based on assumptions made by the Authority about the future or that are otherwise uncertain.
 Estimates are made taking into account historical experience, current trends and other relevant factors.
 However, because balances cannot be determined with certainty, actual results could be materially different from the assumptions and estimates.
+There are three items in the Authority's Balance Sheet as at 31 March 2022, for which there is a significant risk of material adjustment in forthcoming financial years.
+They are as follows:

-- ltem Uncertainties Effect if Actual Results Differ from Assumptions Pensions Liability Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
+s nificant risk of material adjustment in forthcoming financial years.
+They are as follow ltem Uncertainties Effect if Actual Results Differ from Assumptions Pensions Liability Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
 A firm of actuaries is engaged to provide the Authority with expert advice about the assumptions to be applied.
-Assumptions The effects of the net pension liability of changes in individual assumptions can be measured.
-For instance, a 0.1% increase in the discount rate assumption would result in a decrease in the pension liability of £627K.
+The effects of the net pension liability of changes in individual assumptions can be measured.
+For instance, a 0.1% increase in the discount rate assumption would result in a decrease in the pension liability of £609K.
 However the assumptions interact in complex ways.
-During 2020/21, the Authority's actuaries advised that due to estimates being adjusted (as a result of experience and updating the assumptions) the net pension liability had increased by £4.2m.
+During 2021/22, the Authority's actuaries advised that due to estimates being adjusted (as a result of experience and updating the assumptions) the net pension liability had decreased by £1.8m.
+Property Plant and Equipment - Asset Lives Assets are depreciated over useful lives that are dependent upon assumptions about the level of repairs and maintenance that will be incurred in relation to individual assets.
+The current economic climate makes it uncertain that the Authority will be able to sustain its current spending on repairs and maintenance, bringing into doubt the useful lives assigned to assets.
+If the useful life of an asset is reduced, depreciation increases and the carrying amount of the asset falls.
+It is estimated that the annual depreciation charge for buildings and plant based on a gross value of £4.7m for all depreciated properties would increase by £1k for every year that useful lives had to be reduced.
+Property Plant and Equipment - Valuation The Authority engages a qualified Royal Institution of Chartered Surveyors (RICS) surveyor from NPS, to provide valuations of land and property assets at the year end.
+The values of assets are adjusted to their current values by reviewing the sales of similar assets in the region, applying indexation and considering impairment of individual assets.
+The valuer works closely with the finance staff on all valuation matters.
+Significant changes in the assumptions of future income streams/growth, occupancy levels, ongoing property maintenance and other factors would result in a significantly higher or lower fair value measurement for these assets.
+In particular, the pandemic and the measures taken to tackle Covid-19 continue to affect economies and real estate markets globally.
+Nevertheless, an adequate quantum of market evidence exists upon which to base opinions of value.